cetz-package/cetz/src/util.typ

     .map(t => t.at(0))
 }

-/// Resolves a stroke into a usable dictionary with all fields that are missing or auto set to their defaults
+/// Resolves a stroke into a usable dictionary with all fields that are missing or auto set to their Typst defaults.
+/// - stroke (none, stroke): The stroke to resolve.
+/// -> dictionary
 #let resolve-stroke(stroke) = {
   if stroke == none {
     return (paint: none, thickness: 0pt, join: none, cap: none, miter-limit: 4)